Create a home base for exploration

 - EXCEL is a five-week program for McCormick School of Engineering and Applied Science students.
 EXCEL students academically rigorous coursework, including leadership classes that help prepare them for their first year of engineering study.

-- SESP Leadership Institute (SLI) is a ten-week, intensive academic program worth two course credits that runs for the duration of fall quarter 2021.
-Students complete two courses as a part of SLI: a class in learning sciences about culture and cognition, and a peer-led series of leadership workshops.
-SLI centers the experiences of students who identify as first-generation college students and/or lower-income; the program is an exploration of how students’ identities can empower them to be leaders and changemakers on Northwestern’s campus.
+- SESP Leadership Institute (SLI) is a ten-week, intensive academic program that runs for the duration of fall quarter.
+Students receive two credit units and take two courses: a class in learning sciences about culture and cognition, and a peer-led series of leadership workshops.
+SLI centers the experiences of students who identify as first-generation college students and/or lower-income; the program is an exploration of how students’ identities can empower them to be leaders and changemakers on Northwestern’s campus and beyond.

 Not quite what you're looking for?
 Check out the other ways that Northwestern supports undergraduates by heading over to our Academic Support page.